mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Foxkit-_TppSharedGimmickData.md

 permalink: /Foxkit-_TppSharedGimmickData/
 ---

-uide for FoxKit 1.0.
-This Guide assume that the user already know how to work with Foxkit and understand Datasets/ fox2 files and the mod folder structure.
+Guide for FoxKit 1.0.
+This guide assumes that the user already knows how to work with Foxkit and understand Datasets/ fox2 files and the mod folder structure.
 Please see [Foxkit: Installing, Import Files and Terrain](/Foxkit:_Installing,_Import_Files_and_Terrain "wikilink") and [Foxkit: StaticModel and GeoxCollisionFreeShape](/Foxkit:_StaticModel_and_GeoxCollisionFreeShape "wikilink")

+{| class="article-table" |+The other FoxKit Tutorials \!**[Foxkit:
+Installing, Import Files and Terrain](/Foxkit:_Installing,_Import_Files_and_Terrain "wikilink")** |-
+|[**Foxkit: StaticModel and
+GeoxCollisionFreeShape**](/Foxkit:_StaticModel_and_GeoxCollisionFreeShape "wikilink")
+|- |**[Foxkit: TppPrimRiverModel, TppWaterBounding, TppTextureLoader and
+FxLocatorData](/Foxkit:_TppPrimRiverModel,_TppWaterBounding,_TppTextureLoader_and_FxLocatorData "wikilink")**
+|}

+## **Beginning**

-Entity that work with lba files.
+Entity that works with lba files.
 (Locator Binary Array).
 Location data used to place gimmicks that is a little bit different then the **TppPermanentGimmickData.**

-This entity transform a model as something that become alive, animated, breakable, falling by gravity.
-A staticmodel of a chair if not load by lba files will be just a static model that wont fall if player touch it.
-Or a box that without lba it wont break if a grenade blow up near.
+This entity transforms a model as something that becomes alive, animated, breakable, falling by gravity.
+A static model of a chair, if not loaded by lba files, will be just a static model that won't fall if player touches it.
+Or a box that without lba it won't break if a grenade blows up near.
 Cloth will not swing around without lba.

-The game have a limit of how many lba should be spawn in free roam mission.
-Luckly, if the user does a new custom mission or location the limit can raise to up more than hundreds of lba working without crashing the game.
-This guide will only spawen two Gimmicks in free roam mission as a good start to understand how to load lba files.
+The game has a limit of how many lba should be spawned in free roam mission.
+Luckily, if the user does a new custom mission or location the limit can raise to up more than hundreds of lba working without crashing the game.
+This guide will only spawn two Gimmicks in the free roam mission as a good start to understand how to load lba files.
+Each location pack_common gimmick have **TppGimmickImmediateStateData** and other types of entities that set a kind of limit of gimmicks the location will have.

-The Guide will load two Gimmicks.
+The guide will load two Gimmicks.
 A Chair and a Flag/Banner.
-The first thing to do is build a mockup assets in Unity with a simple Dataset that it will not be inside MOD.
+The first thing to do is build a mockup assets in Unity with a simple Dataset that will not be inside MOD.
 The purpose of creating this fox2 file is to get the Positions and Rotations of the model to copy/paste into lba files.
-We do it because Foxkit can not load lba files yet.
+We do it because Foxkit can not load lba files just yet.

 Create a Dataset named "MockupGimmicks" and build a small assets scene.
 I did this: